yadavraganu/Data-Engineering/Python/Core/Internals.md

 ### Extensibility:
 The import system is extensible, allowing developers to register custom finders and loaders to handle specialized module loading scenarios, such as importing modules from databases, network locations, or other non-standard sources.

+# Python Code Execution
+Python code is executed through a sequence of steps involving a compiler and an interpreter (specifically the Python Virtual Machine), which bridge the gap between human-readable code and machine-executable instructions.
+The standard implementation is called CPython.
+[1, 2]
+The process generally follows these stages:

+1. __Source Code Creation:__ A programmer writes human-readable code in a text editor or IDE and saves it in a file with a  extension.
+2. __Compilation to Bytecode:__ When the script is run, the Python interpreter's compiler first translates the source code into an intermediate, low-level format called bytecode.
+During this stage, Python also performs lexical and syntax analysis to check for errors.
+This bytecode is a platform-independent set of instructions.
+3. __Caching:__ To speed up subsequent executions, the bytecode is often saved in a file with a  extension within a  directory.
+If the source code hasn't changed, Python loads the cached  file the next time, skipping the compilation step.
+4. __Execution by the Python Virtual Machine (PVM):__ The bytecode is then fed to the  Python Virtual Machine (PVM) , which is the runtime engine of Python.
+The PVM acts as an interpreter, reading and executing the bytecode instructions one by one.
+5. __Machine Code Generation:__ Inside the PVM, each bytecode instruction is translated into specific machine-level code (binary 0s and 1s) that the computer's CPU can directly understand and execute.
+6. __Output:__ The CPU executes the machine code to perform the specified tasks and produce the program's output.
+[1, 2, 3, 4, 5, 6]

+This multi-step approach is why Python is often referred to as an "interpreted language," even though it involves an initial compilation step to bytecode.
+The use of bytecode and the PVM ensures Python's high portability across different operating systems and hardware.
+[1, 5, 6]